Ziro: Road

 Ziro is around 115 km from the state capital, Itanagar and takes approx. three and a half hours by road, via the improved Hoj-Potin road, along NH-229, and 150 km via the Assam route.

 Rail

 The nearest railway station from Ziro is located at Naharlagun, near the Arunachal-Assam border, which is around 100 km from Ziro.

 Air

 The nearest airport to Ziro is Ziro Airport, which is an Advanced Landing Ground (ALG) of the Indian Air Force, and along with it, flights are operated by Alliance Air.
-It is around 6 km away from Ziro.
+It is located in the main town of old Ziro.
 Other main and major airports lying in proximity to Ziro are North Lakhimpur in Assam (116 km) and Itanagar (133 km).

 Climate

 The climatic condition of the district varies from place to place as well as season to season.
 Its climate is largely influenced by the nature of terrain depending upon altitude and location of the place.
 It could be broadly be divided into four seasons in a year: